Pikkius/3DOnco/README.md

   <img src="Figures/prospr.png" alt="drawing" width="700"/>
 </p>

-* In the first part the alignment results produced with HHBlits are then used to fit a statistical model called Direct-Coupling Analysis ([DCA](https://arxiv.org/pdf/1801.04184.pdf)), in this case indicates with Potts model.
+* In the first part the alignment results produced with HHBlits are then used to fit a statistical model called Direct-Coupling Analysis ([DCA](https://arxiv.org/pdf/1801.04184.pdf)), in this case indicated with Potts model.
 [The model aims to find a probability for each sequence that can be interpreted as the probability that the sequence in question belongs to the same class of sequences as the ones in the MSA](https://en.wikipedia.org/wiki/Direct_coupling_analysis).

 <p align="center">
   <img src="Figures/dca.PNG" alt="drawing" width="400"/>